dqops/dqo/docs/client/index.md

 call_result = await get_all_connections.asyncio(
     client=dqops_client
 )

 ```

 ## Python client guide

-This guide demonstrate the capabilities of DQOps REST API client when integrated into your Python applications.
+This guide will showcase the capabilities of DQOps REST API client when integrated into your Python applications.
-Using an authenticated synchronous client we will execute some key operations.
-Find out about other [methods of connecting to DQOps here](#alternative-connection-methods).
+Using an authenticated synchronous client we'll execute some key operations.
+Find out about other methods of connecting to DQOps [here](#alternative-connection-methods).

-Before heading on to the guide, you will need to have completed the [DQOps installation using PIP](../dqops-installation/install-dqops-using-pip.md).
+Before heading on to the guide, you'll need to have completed the [DQOps installation using PIP](../dqops-installation/install-dqops-using-pip.md).
 On top of that, connection to a DQOps instance with the authenticated client requires a valid [API Key](#getting-the-personal-api-key).

 ### **Run checks**

-The following example, shows how to start a new background job that will run selected data quality checks.
+Starts a new background job that will run selected data quality checks

 ```python
 from dqops import client